jlln/DVAnalyzer/Readme.md

 The output is written to a csv file in the working directory, with each row corresponding to a single cell.

 Requires Java 8.
-Download the .Jar file from https://github.com/jlln/Zisa/archive/v1.0.zip
+Download the .Jar file from https://github.com/jlln/Zisa/releases/download/v1.0/Zisa_1.0.jar There is a slight delay between launching the jar and the program beginning.